Virus721/MicroPicker/README.md

 ### Presentation ###

 MicroPicker allows a user to turn an HTML element into a hue picker which can be linked to an input.
-This plugins aims at being very flexible and easy to incrust into any interface without forcing the user to have a pop-up of predefined style and size.
+This plugin aims at being very flexible and easy to incrust into any interface without forcing the user to have a pop-up of predefined style and size.

 - Licence : MIT